TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ### <ins>Genotype Tissue Expression (GTEx)</ins>

-Show the `GTEXEXP` node and its three edges to an `HGNC` node, an `UBERON` node and an `EXPBINS` node.
-The `EXPBINS` node is where the median TPM value from GTEx is located (on the upperbound and lowerbound properties).
+This query shows the `GTEXEXP` node and its three edges as linked to an `HGNC` node, an `UBERON` node and an `EXPBINS` node.
+The `EXPBINS` node contains the median TPM value from GTEx (the upperbound and lowerbound properties).
 ```cypher
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_exp_code:Code {SAB:'GTEXEXP'})
 MATCH (gtex_cui)-[r1:expressed_in]-(hgnc_concept:Concept)-[r2:CODE]-(hgnc_code:Code {SAB:'HGNC'})